mohsinalimat/Hohenheim/README.md

 ## License

-`PhotosKit` is open-sourced software, licensed under the `MIT` license.
+`Hohenheim` is open-sourced software, licensed under the `MIT` license.